Begin or advance your agricultural career with Elders

 “In my eight years working for Elders, I have been given the opportunity to work in a variety of roles and finance teams.
 After having twins in 2012, I am now working part-time and have a good balance between family and work.
 My part-time arrangements simply would not be possible without the great support I receive from my manager and peers at Elders.”

-– Kiim Lim, business development manager, Adelaide, SA
+– Kiim Lim, General Manager Business Development, Adelaide, SA

 Adding value to industry